 Medicaid eligible members who meet medical necessity criteria may receive PCS when recommended by the member's treating licensed mental health professional (LMHP) or physician within their scope of practice.
 Members must be at least 21 years of age and have transitioned from a nursing facility or been diverted from nursing facility level of care through the My Choice Louisiana program.
-Members must be medically stable, not enrolled in a Medicaid-funded program which offers a personal care service or related benefit or receiving Long Term Personal
+Members must be medically stable, not enrolled in or eligible for a Medicaid-funded program which offers a personal care service or related benefit, including Long Term

-Care Services (LT-PCS), and whose care needs do not exceed that which can be provided under the scope and/or service limitations of this personal care service.
+Personal Care Services (LT-PCS), and whose care needs do not exceed that which can be provided under the scope and/or service limitations of this personal care service.